Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Literature Review

 Nonlinearities are either applied directly component-wise, \(\sigma(z) = \sigma(x) + i \sigma(y)\), or in polar form, \(\sigma(z) = f(|z|) e^{i g(\angle z)}\), where $f$ and $g$ are nonlinear functions applied to the magnitude and phase, respectively.
 Training employs \emph{Wirtinger derivatives}, which calculates partial derivatices based on the complex weights and their complex conjugates, allowing standard gradient-based optimization in \(\mathbb{C}\).
 Normalization and loss functions are defined analogously to the real case, often by acting on real and imaginary parts separately or jointly via \(|z|\).
 For more details on CVNNs, the reader is referred to \citep{lee2022complex}.
 In power systems, CVNNs naturally accommodate phasor quantities such as complex voltages and power flows, preserving their inherent algebraic structure.

 To date, there are relatively few works that explore complex-valued neural networks for power system applications, despite the fact that electrical quantities such as voltages and currents are inherently complex-valued.
 For distribution grid voltage prediction, this allows voltage magnitudes and angles to be modeled jointly, rather than separately as in real-valued models.
-An early work developed a CVNN for load flow prediction and noted improved reliability compared to a real valued neural network baseline \citep{ceylan2005comparison}.
+Though not directly a neural network model, the recently-proposed Physics-Informed Symbolic Regression (PISR) method leverages complex-valued representations to learn analytical approximations of the power flow equations \citep{eichhorn2025pisr}.
+The model embeds complex information directly into the symbolic regression process, drastically elevating the performance and allowing the model to learn more reliably with less data samples compared to the MLP baseline.
+This study is limited to two small-scale systems, but the results are indicative of the promise of complex-valued representations for power system tasks.
+A much earlier work made a first attempt at a CVNN for load flow prediction and noted improved reliability compared to a real valued neural network baseline \citep{ceylan2005comparison}.
 However, both models were very small MLPs, consisting of one hidden layer of maximum 8 neurons, and evaluation was performed on a toy 6-bus network.
 Thus, the results seem hardly tractable for a real-world setting.
-A more comprehensive study is presented in \citep{wu2023complex}, which introduces a complex-valued spatio-temporal graph convolutional network (Cplx-STGCN) for the tasks of power system state forecasting and false data injection detection, and highlight the advantages of this model against several baselines.
-However, none of the analyzed baselines include a real-valued counterpart of Cplx-STGCN.
-Moreover, the second complex-valued model presented, CplxFNN, performs poorly.
-Additionally, the evaluation examines a single IEEE 118-bus transmission system and the topology change experiment is limited to the removal of a single line.
-Therefore, the results remain largely inconclusive of the direct effects of CVNNs for distribution grid voltage prediction.
-Though not directly a machine learning model, the recently-proposed Physics-Informed Symbolic Regression (PISR) method leverages complex-valued representations to learn analytical approximations of the power flow equations \citep{eichhorn2025pisr}.
-The model embeds this complex information directly into the symbolic regression process, drastically elevating the performance of the non-physics-constrained variant, and allowing the model to learn more reliably with less data samples compared to the MLP baseline.
-Similarly, this study is limited to two small-scale systems, but the results are indicative of the promise of complex-valued representations for power system tasks.
+Lastly, a more comprehensive study is presented in \citep{wu2023complex}, which introduces a complex-valued spatio-temporal graph convolutional network (Cplx-STGCN) for the task of power system state forecasting (PSSE) and highlights the advantages of this model against several baselines.
+However, their performance increase cannot be attributed to the complex valued network, as their CplxFNN model performs poorly and they do not evaluate real-valued counterpart of Cplx-STGCN.
+Similarly, their evaluation is limited to a single IEEE Additionally, the evaluation examines a single IEEE 118-bus transmission system.
+Furthermore, the PSSE task is fundamentally different from our setting as it aims to predict unknown voltages in a network using historical voltages and a set of available measurements, while our voltage prediction task aims to estimate complex nodal voltages given only complex power measurements, effectively learning the power balance equations.
+To our knowledge, this study contributes the first evaluation of complex valued neural networks for voltage prediction in a realistic distribution grid setting and illustrates their efficacy in robust voltage estimation for out-of-distribution use cases.